raphaelquintao/raphaelquintao/README.md

 <details closed>
 <summary>More</summary>
 <br>
-Why not hire a programmer who generously dishes out open-source code for free?
+Why not hire a programmer who generously gives away open-source code for free?
 Because clearly, the prospect of getting paid would be such a hindrance to their coding prowess.
 The real magic happens when money isn't involved, right?

 </details>